linagora/tmail-flutter/docs/stories/TF-1786-TeamMail-Swipe-in-Email-item-in-ThreadView .md

 **Expected:** User mark an email as unread successfully.

 **UC3.
-As I am a user, I want to swipe right to left to archive an email On thread-view, when I swipe left to right on email which be not in Archive mailbox, I can see:
+As I am a user, I want to swipe right to left to move an email On thread-view, when I swipe right to left on email in my mailbox, I can see:
-**Configs in Swipe Options**: Swipe right to left = Archive
+**Configs in Swipe Options**: Swipe right to left = Move email

-- The icon indicator this is Archive email
+- The icon indicator this is Move email
-- The background color is green
+- The background color is blue

-**Expected:** System display a toast message.
-User archived email successfully.
-This email is moved to Archived mailbox
+- The list of mailboxes will be displayed
+- The checked icon will be displayed which indicator that email is in what mailbox at the moment

+**Expected:**
+I see the email row is swiped as blue background color belong with "Move email icon" AND System display the list of mailboxes wit checked icon belong to mailbox which include that email.

 **UC4.
-As I am a user, I want to swipe left to right and even if right to left in order to move the archived email to inbox On thread-view of Archive folder, when I swipe left to right / right to left then the archived email is moved to inbox
+As I am a user, I want to swipe right to left in email of my mailboxes On thread-view of Archive folder, when I swipe left to right / right to left then the archived email is moved to inbox

 **Expected:**
-I see the email row is swiped as blue background color belong with "Inbox icon" and the word "Move to inbox" AND System move the archived email to inbox with the toast message
+This email is moved to selected mailbox.
+System display a toast message.